Naseb-HR/Naseb-HR/README.md

 ### Hi there 👋
-This is a personal account showcasing personal programming work I have done.
-All the work is not related to company work and
+This is a personal account showcasing personal programming work I am doing.

 ### 🤔 I’m currently learning R and statistic to do business analytics.
 ### ⚡ Currently working on python

+## Completed:
+- Text Analysis: Finding work count and key word in document using natural language process and wordcloud.

-Currently working on:
+## Currently working on:
    - Organogram (Soon)
    - Organization Network Analysis (In progress)
-   - Text Analysis
    - Descriptive Webapp using Streamlit (In progress)

-        Will be uploading practice work soon 🌱
+Will be uploading more practice work soon 🌱
 <!--
 **Naseb-HR/Naseb-HR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.